shanudjn/product-listing/README.md

 ## React Concepts Implemented
 The follwing the concepts in ReactJS that were implemented in this project
 1. Hooks(useState, useEffect, useContext, userReducer)
-2. react-router-v6
-3. ChakraUI for styling of components
+3. ChakraUI for styling of component2

 ## Future functionality.
 1. Add to cart